DrishtiShrrrma/IPC-2023/README.md

 Note: planner.optimize() returns a generator that yields a dictionary callback at the end of each training epoch.
 The dictionary contains various performance metrics, such as train_return and test_return, as well as the current model parameters, which are stored under the key params.
 So, if you want to access the final model parameters after training, you can simply use callback['params'].

+policy_weights is a dictionary with keys representing the names of the actions in the policy, and values representing the weight to be assigned to each of those actions.

+In the context of reinforcement learning or decision-making problems, the weights in a policy are typically used to balance exploration and exploitation.
+A higher weight indicates that the corresponding action should be chosen more often, which can lead to more exploration of the state space.
+Conversely, a lower weight indicates that the corresponding action should be chosen less often, which can lead to more exploitation of the current knowledge about the state space.

+In the example you provided, the actions are 'cut-out' and 'put-out', and they are assigned equal weights of 10.0 each.
+This means that the planner will attempt to balance exploration and exploitation by choosing these two actions roughly equally often.